 - Getting a particular government benefit, such as Family Tax Benefit Part A.

 This benefit can be used to cover various dental procedures, such as fillings, root canal work as well as extractions.
-You can find more information on the Child Dental Benefits Scheme via The Department Of Human Services.
+You can find more information on the Child Dental Benefits Scheme via Services Australia.

 In addition, if you are over the age of 18, you may be eligible for public health dental services.
 The Government funds certain public health dental services through a deal with the States and Territories.
 Finally, you can find out if these public services are provided in your area.